-(1) 0.40 NTU was the highest single turbidity measurement recorded.
+- (1) 0.39 NTU was the highest single turbidity measurement recorded.
 The lowest monthly percentage of samples meeting the turbidity limit was 100 %.
-The average turbidity value for 2014 was < 0.10 NTU.
+The average turbidity value for 2015 was < 0.10 NTU. - (2) In order to comply with EPA standard, the removal ratio must be greater than 1.
+Detected level is the lowest removal ratio per quarter.
+Range is the lowest and highest removal ratios per month.